metal3d/katenary/README.md

 It creates a subdirectory inside `chart` that is named with the `appname` option (default is `MyApp`)

-  > To respect the ability to install the same application in the same namespace, Katenary will create "variable" names
+  > To respect the ability to install the same application in the same namespace, Katenary will create variable names
   > like `{{ .Release.Name }}-servicename`.
 So, you will need to use some labels inside your docker-compose file to help
-  > katenary to build a correct helm chart.
+  > Katenary to build a correct helm chart.

-  What can be interpreted by Katenary:

-  - Services with "image" section (cannot work with "build" section)
-  - **Named Volumes** are transformed to persistent volume claims - note that local volume will break the transformation to Helm Chart because there is (for now) no way to make it working (see below for resolution)
-  - if `ports` and/or `expose` section, katenary will create Services and bind the port to the corresponding container port
-- `depends_on` will add init containers to wait for the depending on service (using the first port)
-  - `env_file` list will create a configMap object per environemnt file (⚠ to-do: the "to-service" label doesn't work with configMap for now)
-  - some labels can help to bind values, see examples below

-  Exemple of a possible `docker-compose.yaml` file:
+  Example of a possible `docker-compose.yaml` file:

 ```yaml
 services: